TianrongChen/TianrongChen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there, I am a first year PhD in Autonomous Control Decision System (ACDS) Lab at Goeriga Institute of Technology advised by Professor [Evangelos Theodorou](https://ae.gatech.edu/people/evangelos-theodorou).
+Hi there, I am a senior PhD in Autonomous Control Decision System (ACDS) Lab at Goeriga Institute of Technology advised by Professor [Evangelos Theodorou](https://ae.gatech.edu/people/evangelos-theodorou).

 My research interests are Generative Model, Stochastic Optimal Control, and Large-Scale Optimization.